-In addition there are currently two community hospitals in Purbeck at Wareham and Swanage.
+In addition there are currently two community hospitals in the Purbeck area at Wareham and Swanage.

 The Purbeck Locality Commissioning Group (PLCG) re-launched a consultation process in 2013, called 'Making Purbeck Fit for the Future'.
-The project looked at how people in Purbeck can get the best possible health and social care in future.
+The project looked at how people in the Purbeck area can get the best possible health and social care in future.

-The Purbeck Healthcare Review and the subsequent Clinical Services Review instigated by Dorset CCG, concluded that the NHS should:
+The Purbeck Healthcare Review and the subsequent Clinical Services Review instigated by Dorset CCG , concluded that the NHS should: